 |13.2.2||Total greenhouse gas emissions per year|

 In 2020 total greenhouse gas (GHG) emissions in Denmark, Finland, Norway and Sweden were around 45-55 million tonnes of carbon dioxide equivalents.
-Since 1990, Denmark, Finland and Sweden have all managed significant emission reductions, albeit from a higher starting level than Norway and Iceland.
-In Iceland, emission levels have been stable at around 3-4 million tonnes per year.
+Over the last decades, Denmark, Finland and Sweden have all managed significant emission reductions, albeit from a higher starting level than Norway and Iceland.
+In Iceland, emission levels have been stable at around 4-5 million tonnes per year.

 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning